 In January 2015, Transparent became the first show produced by Amazon Studios to win a major award and the first series from a streaming video service to win the Golden Globe Award for Best Television Series – Musical or Comedy.

-On July 30, 2015, Amazon announced the hiring of Jeremy Clarkson, Richard Hammond, and James May to produce a motoring show for Amazon Prime Video, later named The Grand Tour.
+On July 30, 2015, Amazon announced that they had hired Jeremy Clarkson, Richard Hammond, and James May to produce an untitled motoring show for Amazon Prime Video that would later be named The Grand Tour.
 Also in July, Amazon announced plans to expand the service to India.

-In September 2015, the word "Instant" was dropped from its title in the US, and it was renamed simply Amazon Video.
+In September 2015, the word "Instant" was dropped from the title in the US, and it was renamed simply Amazon Video.

-In November 2016, Amazon announced that it planned to stream The Grand Tour globally, leading to speculation over a wider international rollout of Prime Video.
+In November 2016, Amazon announced that it planned to stream The Grand Tour globally, which led to speculation over whether the full Prime Video service would begin a wider international rollout to compete with Netflix.

-In November 2016, the Wall Street Journal reported that Amazon was pursuing streaming rights to U.S. professional sports leagues.
+In November 2016, the Wall Street Journal reported that Amazon was pursuing streaming rights to U.S. professional sports leagues to further differentiate the service.

 In January 2017, Amazon announced Anime Strike, an anime focused Amazon Channels service.

-In April 2017, Amazon acquired non-exclusive rights to stream portions of the NFL's Thursday Night Football games during the 2017 NFL season to Prime subscribers in the United States.
+In April 2017, Amazon acquired non-exclusive rights to stream portions of the NFL's Thursday Night Football games during the 2017 NFL season to Prime subscribers in the United States as part of a $50 million deal.

 In May 2017, Amazon Channels expanded into Germany and the UK; in the UK, the company reached deals to offer channels from Discovery Communications (including Eurosport), and live/on-demand content from ITV.

-In December 2017, Amazon released an Apple TV app for Prime Video.
+In December 2017, Amazon released an Apple TV app for Prime Video, reversing its previous stance.

-In 2017, Amazon Studios purchased the global television adaption rights to The Lord of the Rings.
+In 2017, Amazon Studios purchased the global television adaptation rights to The Lord of the Rings, which resulted in the creation of The Lord of the Rings: The Rings of Power, which streams on Prime Video.

-In 2018, the ATP additionally announced that Amazon in the US would screen the tennis channel, Tennis TV.
+Starting in 2018, Amazon will be the third party pay TV provider for the ATP finals and for Queens Club and Eastbourne tournaments.
+The ATP additionally announced that Amazon in the US would screen the tennis channel, Tennis TV.

 In April 2019, Amazon announced that it would add Chromecast support to the Prime Video mobile app and perform a wider release of Prime Video's Android TV app.

-On March 18, 2020, Thierry Breton, a European commissioner, urged streaming services like Amazon Prime Video to limit their services to prevent Europe's broadband networks from crashing due to increased remote work during the COVID-19 pandemic.
-The EU requested that platforms offer standard definition programs and encourage users to manage data consumption.
+On March 18, 2020, Thierry Breton, a European commissioner in charge of digital policy of the European Union, urged streaming services including Amazon Prime Video to limit their services to prevent Europe's broadband networks from crashing due to increased remote work during the COVID-19 pandemic.
+The EU requested platforms to offer standard definition programs and promote responsible data consumption.

-In April 2020, Amazon and Apple reached an agreement allowing Amazon to process in-app payments for Prime Video on iOS without using Apple's standard in-app purchase system, a notable exception to App Store rules.
+In April 2020, Amazon and Apple reached an agreement allowing Amazon to process in-app payments on the Prime Video app on iOS without using Apple's in-app purchase system for users with existing Prime subscriptions.
+This was a notable exception to App Store rules.

 In 2020, Prime Video expanded its marketing campaigns and local productions to Latin America with El Presidente (Chile & Colombia), La Jauría (Chile), and Súbete a mi moto.

-On May 17, 2021, parent company Amazon entered negotiations to acquire Hollywood studio Metro-Goldwyn-Mayer (MGM).
+On May 17, 2021, Amazon entered negotiations to acquire Hollywood studio Metro-Goldwyn-Mayer (MGM).

-On May 26, 2021, Amazon officially announced that they would acquire MGM for $8.45 billion, subject to regulatory approvals.
+On May 26, 2021, Amazon officially announced it would acquire MGM for $8.45 billion, pending regulatory approvals.
+MGM would continue to operate as a label alongside Amazon Studios and Amazon Prime Video.

 On February 9, 2022, Amazon signed a long-term deal with the Shepperton Studios for exclusive use of new production facilities.

-On March 17, 2022, Amazon's deal to acquire MGM was closed after receiving all governmental approvals.
+On March 17, 2022, the deal for Amazon to acquire MGM was closed after receiving all governmental approvals.

-In May 2022, Amazon removed the ability for iOS and Android users to make in-app purchases on several of Amazon's digital storefronts, including Kindle, Audible and Music apps, due to disputes over transaction fees.
+In May 2022, Amazon removed the ability for iOS and Android users to make in-app purchases on digital storefronts like Kindle, Audible, and Music apps due to disputes over transaction fees.

 On July 1, 2022, Amazon announced a deal with UEFA Champions League football.
 Prime Video will air 17 games for the 2024–25 season in the United Kingdom.